BitCurator/bc_to_aspace_toolkit/README.md

 ## Setup and Installation

 This script is intended to be run in the BitCurator environment (or a similarly configured Linux host).
-It requires the bulk_extractor tool to be present, and depends on pandas and pathlib.
-The pandas and pathlib dependencies are not included by default in the BitCurator environment; they will be automatically installed by the setup script if not present.
+It requires the **bulk_extractor** tool to be present (https://github.com/simsong/bulk_extractor), along with Brunnhilde (https://github.com/timothyryanwalsh/brunnhilde).
+Both of these are preinstalled in BitCurator.
+It also depends on **pandas** and **pathlib**.
+The **pandas** and **pathlib** dependencies are not included by default in the BitCurator environment; they will be automatically installed by the setup script if not present.

 First, open a terminal and check out the lastest version of this repo from GitHub: